Protecting the Indian River Lagoon, One Connection at a Time

 The Indian River Lagoon is one of the most biologically diverse estuaries in North America, stretching 156 miles along Florida's east coast.
 Excess nitrogen and phosphorus from septic systems, stormwater, and other sources have degraded water quality in the lagoon over the past several decades.
 Converting homes from septic to sewer is one of the most effective ways to reduce nutrient loading and support the lagoon's recovery.

 Indian River County has prioritized neighborhoods where the environmental benefit is greatest — areas closest to the lagoon and its tributaries, where septic systems have the most direct impact on water quality.
+To learn more, please enjoy our short informational video.

 Benefits of Connecting to Centralized Sewer